Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 My favourite store here is one selling little cakes filled with red bean (ningyo-yaki) and another one which sells rice crackers (osenbe).
-Just off the main row of market stalls is also a shop which sells sweet potato based snacks, and the baked sweet potato treat is absolutely delicious, and one of my favourite snacks ever!
+Just off the main row of market stalls is also a shop which sells sweet potato based snacks.
+And let me tell you, the baked sweet potato treat is absolutely delicious, and one of my favourite snacks ever!

-The souvenirs here are also really fun to browse, and just outside of the main area is a Totoro and Ghibli Studio store, which I always go to because who doesn’t love a Ghibli plushie!
+The souvenirs here are also really fun to browse, and just outside of the main area is a Totoro and Ghibli Studio store!
+I always go to because who doesn’t love a Ghibli plushie!

-The gardens around the temples are just gorgeous, and there are many streams and bridges in traditional garden settings, which takes you right back to the olden days of Tokyo where everyone wore a kimono.
+The gardens around the temples are just gorgeous, and there are many streams and bridges in traditional garden settings.
+It really takes you right back to the olden days of Tokyo where everyone wore a kimono.
 The streams are also full of Koi, and you can sit on little wooden benches while looking at the magnificent old structures surrounding the area.

-There is also a five storey Pagoda which is definitely worth a visit, as well as the giant bell which is struck every year on New Years Day.
+There is also a five storey Pagoda which is definitely worth a visit, and the giant bell which is struck every year on New Years Day.

 Station: Shimo-Kitazawa (下北沢駅)